Keiko Fujimori: 2011 general election

 During 2009, Keiko Fujimori began the collection of signatures to create Fuerza 2011, her own political party.
 Fujimori hired former New York City mayor Rudy Giuliani as an advisor.

 On 9 March 2010, the National Jury of Elections formally recognized the political party after more than one million signatures were collected, a number that surpassed the requirement by 854,000 signatures.
 On 19 May, she officially launched this new political organization.
 On 17 December, she announced her candidacy during a campaign in a Lima neighborhood.
-Rafael Rey Rey, minister of defense, Peruvian representative to the Andean Parliament and member of the conservative party National Renewal, was the first vice-presidential candidate while Jaime Yoshiyama, her father's former minister during his presidency, was the second.
+Rafael Rey, minister of defense, Peruvian representative to the Andean Parliament and member of the conservative party National Renewal, was the first vice-presidential candidate while Jaime Yoshiyama, her father's former minister during his presidency, was the second.

 Throughout the entire campaign, Fujimori fiercely defended her various proposals, among them to apply the death penalty to certain crimes, create jobs, fight poverty, control public accounts, sponsor free trade, counter crime, begin an "offensive against corruption", improve the education system via a reward initiative for excellent teachers, and an accompanying system for gauging teacher skills.
 Her campaign was fundamentally built upon a defense of her father's government.
 In her opinion, that government had been responsible for defeating terrorism and stabilizing the economy.
 However, she also found it necessary to distance herself from the scandals that ended up ending the presidency of her father, trying to blame Montesinos for the violations of human rights and corruption while also promising to not pardon her father, a constitutional power of the president.
 Fujimori also recognized "errors" and "excesses" committed during her father's terms and reminded the public of her opposition to her father's third term.

 During the campaign for the first ballot, Fujimori became embroiled in a new scandal as she admitted to having received donations from people allegedly involved in drug trafficking during her run for Congress in 2006.
 She admitted to having received 10,000 dollars from two convicted women who, according to Fujimori, were victims of persecution.